Rhetoric: Medieval to Enlightenment

 Although he is not commonly regarded as a rhetorician, St. Augustine (354–430) was trained in rhetoric and was at one time a professor of Latin rhetoric in Milan.
 After his conversion to Christianity, he became interested in using these "pagan" arts for spreading his religion.
-This new use of rhetoric is explored in the Fourth Book of his De Doctrina Christiana, which laid the foundation of what would become homiletics, the rhetoric of the sermon.
-Augustine begins the book by asking why "the power of eloquence, which is so efficacious in pleading either for the erroneous cause or the right", should not be used for righteous purposes (IV.
-3).
+He explores this new use of rhetoric in De doctrina Christiana, which laid the foundation of what would become homiletics, the rhetoric of the sermon.
+Augustine asks why "the power of eloquence, which is so efficacious in pleading either for the erroneous cause or the right", should not be used for righteous purposes.

 One early concern of the medieval Christian church was its attitude to classical rhetoric itself.
 Jerome (d.
 420) complained, "What has Horace to do with the Psalms, Virgil with the Gospels, Cicero with the Apostles?"
 Augustine is also remembered for arguing for the preservation of pagan works and fostering a church tradition that led to conservation of numerous pre-Christian rhetorical writings.